steqeq/0000/docs/understand/cmake_packages.rst

 Most components in ROCm support CMake.
-Projects depending on header-only or library components typically require CMake 3.5 or higher whereas those wanting to make use of CMake's HIP language support will require CMake 3.21 or higher.
+Projects depending on header-only or library components typically require CMake 3.5 or higher whereas those wanting to make use of the CMake HIP language support will require CMake 3.21 or higher.

 Finding Dependencies
 ====================